 Ask for References / Referrals / Portfolio

 Any SEO service provider should be able to point you to their qualifying work.
-SEO service providers should be able to present you with affectionate websites on which they have performed SEO work on.
-This can even be the SEO service provider’s personal website, they should be able to point you to their rankings in the search engine as well as some result driven SEO work within the site or across the web.
+SEO service providers should be able to present you with affectionate websites on which they have performed SEO work.
+This can even be the SEO service provider’s personal website, they should be able to point you to their rankings in the search engine as well as some result-driven SEO work within the site or across the web.

 Verify References / Referrals / Portfolio